adammmmm/go-junos/README.md

 ### Authentication Methods
 There are two different ways you can authenticate against to device.
 Standard username/password combination, or use SSH keys.
-There is an [AuthMethod][authmethod] struct which defines these methods that you will need to use in your code.
+There is an `AuthMethod` struct which defines these methods that you will need to use in your code.
 Here is an example of connecting to a device using only a username and password.

 ```Go